fdtmsft/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/iac-bicep.md

     }
     ```

 Start the deployment by calling `az deployment group create`.
-To accomplish this, open the PowerShell console and use the content below.
+To accomplish this, open the console and use the content below.
 === "Windows"
     ```shell
     az deployment group create `